-For more information, please see the Privilege Monitoring section at "Workstyle Properties" on page 28.
-Set up Privilege Management Workstyles to give the user the on-demand elevation facility, and instruct the user to use this facility for any applications that fail to run once you have taken the user's admin rights away.
+For more information, please see the Privilege Monitoring section at "Privilege Management Workstyle Properties" on page 28.

+• Set up Privilege Management Workstyles to give the user the on-demand elevation facility, and instruct the user to use this facility for any applications that fail to run once you have taken the user's admin rights away.
 The Privilege Management for Windows audit logs will highlight all the applications that the user has launched with elevated rights.
-For more information, please see the following:

-"On-Demand Application Rules" on page 36 "Workstyle Properties" on page 28
+- "Create On-Demand Application Rules" on page 36 - "Privilege Management Workstyle Properties" on page 28